pomdtr/smallweb.run/www/docs/reference/global-config.md

 If `SMALLWEB_DIR` is not set, it defaults to `~/smallweb`.

-It is a json file that defines global settings for smallweb.

 If you sync the smallweb dir between multiple servers, but want to set different config value depending on the server, you can use env variables to set config value.

 ```sh